Google スプレッドシートとGitLabの連携イメージ

 Click the "Update Issue" action.

-Once the following screen is displayed, proceed with the settings.
+Once the following screen is displayed, configure the settings.

 "Title" → Can be changed if necessary